• Skip to primary navigation

 • Lactose intolerance

-If what causes indigestion can be inferred, it's very much essential to decipher its symptoms.
+If what causes indigestion can be inferred, it's essential to decipher its symptoms.
 Especially in babies and small kids, parents should be careful regarding the symptoms as they cannot express it themselves.

 Signs and Symptoms of Indigestion in Babies